 In Ceramics I the students are given the foundation for becoming a more proficient ceramic artist.
 They are given the skills to make work in hand built and thrown ceramics.

-Ceramics II and III students will work more independently.
+Ceramics II, III, and IV students will work more independently.
 They mix glazes and encouraged to think for themselves.
 There are projects and proposed pieces for the advanced students.

 The studio facility has spacious areas for hand building, wheel throwing, slip casting, glaze research, and firing electric, gas, soda, and raku kilns.